Affirmations an introduction

 If anyone is living proof of the power of affirmations, it’s Scott.

-Scott believes that humans are moist robots.
-Like other robots, we’re programmable.
+Scott believes you and I are moist robots.
+Like robots, we’re programmable.

 What’s the harm in trying?